devacse/showpass/README.md

 ###### To Install

 1. Clone the repo
-1. Make sure Developer mode is checked in chrome extension page.
+2. Make sure Developer mode is checked in chrome extension page.
-1. Select the extension folder by Opening Load Unpacked exteion
+3. Load the upacked extension

 # todo